Fibre and Fibre Max

 Choose the right fibre plan for your home

-Consumer research shows fibre has the highest satisfaction and advocacy of any broadband type in New Zealand.
+Fibre is the most popular type of broadband in New Zealand with over 2.3 million Kiwis now using it to connect to the internet at their home or business.
 And it's no wonder considering it provides a fast, reliable and consistent online experience, even at the busiest time of the day.

 As Chorus' fibre network is future proofed, you’ll also be able to enjoy even faster speeds as network technology develops.